DP-Colorings of Hypergraphs: Introduction

 Example~\ref{exmp:K34} shows that $\tilde{m}_2(3) \leq 4$, while $m_2(3) = 7$.
 The same straightforward first-moment argument as for ordinary coloring yields

 and hence we in fact have $\tilde{m}_2(3) = 4$.
 We shall also establish the following bounds:

 The upper bounds in \eqref{eq:4_and_5} are witnessed by constructions described in Section~\ref{sec:constructions}.
 The lower bound on $\tilde{m}_2(5)$ is an instance of \eqref{eq:silly_lower_bound}, while the lower bound on $\tilde{m}_2(4)$ follows from a more general result stated below, namely Theorem~\ref{theo:lower_bound}.
-Vladimir Potapov \ep{personal communication, 2018} has improved the lower bound on $\tilde{m}_2(5)$ to $17$ and thus showed that The exact value of $\tilde{m}_2(4)$ remains unknown.
+Potapov \cite{Potapov} has recently improved the upper bound on $\tilde{m}_2(5)$ to $16$ and thus showed that The exact value of $\tilde{m}_2(4)$ remains unknown.

 Before discussing general bounds on $\tilde{m}_2(r)$, we should mention an important difference between DP-coloring and ordinary coloring.
 Consider a hypergraph $\H$ on a set $X$ and let $f \colon X \to k$ be a coloring that is \emph{not} proper.
 Suppose that $e \in \H$ is an $f$-monochromatic edge.
 We may try to make $e$ non-monochromatic by changing the color of a single vertex $x \in e$, but then some other edge, say $h \in \H$, that was not monochromatic before may become monochromatic.
 The proof of Theorem~\ref{theo:RS} due to Radhakrishnan and Srinivasan crucially relies on the observation that if this happens, then $e \cap h = \set{x}$, i.e., $e$ and $h$ share only one vertex.
 The same conclusion would hold even for list coloring; that is why Theorem~\ref{theo:RS} extends to the list coloring setting \ep{see Remark~\ref{remk:list}}.
 However, the analog of this observation fails in the context of DP-coloring; and indeed, in Section~\ref{sec:upper_bound} we prove the following general upper bound, demonstrating the failure of the \hyperref[theo:RS]{Radhakrishnan--Srinivasan bound} for DP-coloring: